bparanj/crystal/security/linux/virtual-filesystem.md

 ### Why is it Named "Virtual"?

 The term "virtual" is used because the VFS provides a virtualized view of the various physical filesystems.
 This virtualization means that the specifics of the underlying filesystems are hidden from the user and applications, providing a consistent and unified interface.
-The actual physical storage details are abstracted away, allowing the same commands and system calls to work across different filesystems.
+The  physical storage details are abstracted away, allowing the same commands and system calls to work across different filesystems.

 ### How VFS Works: